Krynet-Community/.github/profile/README.md

 Hosting a project here does **not** mean that Krynet:

-- Supports it
+* Supports it
-- Reviews it
+* Reviews it
-- Endorses it
+* Endorses it
-- Maintains it
+* Maintains it
-- Audits it
+* Audits it
-- Provides technical support for it
+* Provides technical support for it
-- Includes it in the UGC Program
+* Includes it in the UGC Program
-- Makes it available through the official Krynet Store
+* Makes it available through the official Krynet Store
-- Guarantees its security or quality
+* Guarantees its security or quality

 If a particular project has an actual relationship with Krynet, that relationship should be clearly documented and independently verifiable through an official Krynet source.

 Otherwise, assume that the project is simply a **community project**.

+## 🌍 European Community

+Krynet has an Icelandic origin, but its community naturally extends beyond Iceland.

+The broader European privacy and open-source ecosystem is an important part of the environment around projects like Krynet.
+Community members may come from Iceland, EU member states, other European countries, and elsewhere around the world.

+This organization welcomes contributions regardless of where contributors are located.

 ## 💬 Why This Organization Exists